thanos-io/thanos/docs/components/query.md

 Before deduplication does anything we remove exactly the same TSDB chunks from StoreAPI results [here](https://github.com/thanos-io/thanos/blob/de0e3848ff6085acf89a5f77e053c555a2cce550/pkg/query/iter.go#L76).

-Then if deduplication and replica labels were configured `dedup.NewSeriesSet` is invoked.
+If deduplication and replica labels were configured then `dedup.NewSeriesSet` is invoked.
 It's algorithm can be outlined as follows:

 1. It removes replica labels from sorted series streams to find duplicates.
 2. If next sorted series has only no duplicates it yields that.